Welcome to my studio

 I had my first exposure to analogue modular synthesis at the University of Minnesota in the 1980s.
 They had a couple of Moog 55s that were kind of just barely working and an ARP 2500 that was completely non-functional.
 They were marvelous, fantastical machines, but by that time had been largely supplanted by cheaper simpler instruments.
 They were very expensive and hard to maintain, and they were basically just not available.

 A few years later I was given a large Polyfusion modular (right) to use for three years, but was never able to acquire it.
 The instrument had originally belonged to Herb Pilhofer, a prominent commercial music composer/ producer in Minneapolis.
 He donated it to Intermedia Arts as a tax write-off in the '80s when people were abandoning the old modulars in favor of the new digital synthesizers.
 It eventually fell into disuse there at Intermedia, and a friend of mine who worked there asked if I would like to have it.
 (YES) It was mine for a while, but unfortunately, they would never quite sell it to me, and eventually someone wanted it back as a teaching tool.
 I periodically made inquiries to see if they might be willing to sell it, but they never did, and then one day I heard that they had sold it to someone else. (sound of heart shattering) I later learned that this person flipped it.
 He sold it to Hans Zimmer, who later told me that he traded it for something else.
 A move he says he has always regretted.

 A Second Chance:

 Over the years, vintage modulars became more and more difficult to find and quite expensive.
 I'd given up on ever being able to own one, until one day when I received a phone call from my local bicycle mechanic asking if I had any interested in an old Moog synthesizer.
 It belonged to a friend of his.
 It had been given to him by his father, who used to use it in a Rock band decades earlier.
 It had been in a storage locker and was a total wreck.
 It looked like it had been through hell and it didn't work at all.
 He wanted some fairly serious money for it, and it was a gamble for me to buy it not knowing if it was fixable or how much the restoration would cost.
 I rolled the dice and wrote the check.
 It was a Moog Model 12 modular synthesizer.
 I packed it up and shipped it off to Kevin Lightner in California, who took about eight months to complete the restoration work.
 It was worth it.
-The instrument restored beautifully and sounds absolutely fantastic.
+The instrument has been restored beautifully and sounds absolutely fantastic.

 Before and after Kevin's restoration job on the Moog Model 12.